ekeitho/gitty/README.md

 - Data Binding
   - rather than having logic in the adapter's onBindView, the data is binded to a xml layout.
+  - by giving your views ids and wrapping your xml layouts in "`<layout> </layout>`", you can access your components from the compiled binding through DataBindingUtil.

 There is a lot more that you can do with these tools!